offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 **Sketch**

  * (2) Sketch operations: These toolbar buttons give quick access to sketch functionality.
-A part design document can contain multiple sketches, where those sketches are attached on to a plane or an existing face of the model.
-These sketches are selectable in the Model pane's tree, and each acts (in whole or in part) as the !!base!! for a 3D feature (e.g., extrude sketch into 3D).
+A body can contain multiple sketches, where those sketches are attached on to a plane or an existing face of the model.
+Those sketches are selectable in the Model pane's tree, and each acts (in whole or partially) as the !!base!! for a 3D feature (e.g., pad sketch into 3D).

    From left-to-right, ...